BasicAirData/GPSLogger/CONTRIBUTING.md

 We are used to include the number of the issue (#number) into the description of the commit (when applicable), in order to put a note of the new progress automatically into the issue.

-Here a schema of the Git model we are basing on, showing master, develop, and feature branches:
+Here a schema of the Git model we are basing on, that shows master, develop, and feature branches:

 <img src="https://nvie.com/img/git-model@2x.png" data-canonical-src="https://nvie.com/img/git-model@2x.png" width="720" />